On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Case Study: the DigitalBrain Model

 \section{Case Study: the DigitalBrain Model}

-As discussed in the above sections, FDM is a promising solution for real world IDM applications.
-Gato is the first attempt of FDM, which demonstrates the potential of FDM for text, image-text, video games, robotics tasks.
-We trained the DigitalBrain model, noted as DB1, a reproduction of Gato with minor modifications and additional operation research tasks.
-In the following sections, we introduce the details of DB1, including the model design, dataset collection and processing, training schemes, and empirical results.
+As discussed in previous sections, FDM presents a promising solution for real world IDM applications.
+We trained the DigitalBrain model, denoted as DB1, an implementation of FDM that demonstrates the potential of FDM for text, image-text, video games, robotics, and operations research tasks.
+In the following sections, we introduce the details of DB1, including model design, dataset collection and processing, training schemes, and empirical results.